Links on Android Authority may earn us a commission. Learn more.

 Let’s face facts.
 We all live under the safe, warm umbrella of the Play Store.
 There’s a good reason for that.
 It has the most apps, intensely good security (comparatively speaking), it comes pre-installed on most Android devices, and it usually works well.
 Most people know that there are other options out there, but there isn’t a ton of information about other app stores.
 This is something we can help with.
-Below we have the best third party app stores listed.
-You can follow these instructions to install them on your device.
+Below we have the best third-party app stores listed.
+You can follow these instructions to install third part APKs on your device.
 We are not responsible if something goes wrong while using one of these.

 There are plenty of other app stores on the Internet.
 Some of them are pretty good and some of them are only kind of serviceable.
 Many of these are listed for the sake of completion.
 Here we go: